-As expected, a simple minimum norm inverse produces results of limited usefulness.
-While some high activity areas overlap the true sources, there are high activity areas found far away as well (Figure 4), and also there are true sources that are not not found.
-The time courses of correctly identified points are of decreased amplitude in low noise data (Figure 5) and are lost altogether in high noise data (Figure 6).
+data (Fig. 6) and are lost altogether in high noise data (Fig. 7).
 Regularizing the inversion with fMRI produces only slightly better results.
 The fMRI regularized inverse solution contains false positives and negatives, and still finds a greatly decreased signal amplitude.
 By contrast the model-reduced joint inverse method correctly identifies the true locations of the sources, and the time courses it finds are closer to the correct amplitude.
-When the synthetic data has very little noise added to it, the model-reduced joint inverse has slightly less noise in cause the model-reduced joint inverse produces a solution that is a linear combination of the (presumably smooth) signals found by ICA.
+When the synthetic data has very little noise added to it, the model-reduced joint inverse has slightly less noise in its solution than do the other two techniques - this is because the model-reduced joint inverse produces a solution that is a linear combination of the (presumably smooth) signals found by ICA.
 However, the model-reduced joint inverse also responds more robustly to increased noise, producing useful solutions even after the minimum norm and fMRI regularized inverses produce solutions dominated by noise.
-Figure 7 shows plots of the receiver operating characteristic (ROC) as well as signal error at increasing values of noise.